Make-UpWorkClub/StudyNotes/notes/🎓Secondary 5/English/Twelve Angry Men.md

 ## Resume

+> [!warning] Incomplete and will never be completed

 ### Act I

 The judge gives the final instruction.
 The jurors enter the jury room.
 After some small talk, they sit down and make a preliminary vote.
 All jurors except the eighth vote guilty.
 The foreman decides to go in order of jury numbers.
 The 3<sup>rd</sup> juror talks about the first witness (old man).
 The 10<sup>th</sup> juror talks about the second witness (woman).
 The 4<sup>th</sup> juror analyses the timeline of the murder and argues the rarity of the switchblade knife used in murder.
 The 8<sup>th</sup> juror pulls out an identical knife and surprises everyone.
 He then calls the other eleven for an anonymous vote.
 Someone voted not guilty.
 The 3<sup>rd</sup> juror suspects the 5<sup>th</sup> juror and angers him.
 The 9<sup>th</sup>juror explains he voted not guilty out of respect for the 8<sup>th</sup> juror.
 A few jurors use the lavatory, then they cross-examine the witness of the old man.